Solder Joint Reliability of Gold Surface Finishes (ENIG, ENEPIG and DIG) for PWB Assembled with Lead Free SAC Alloy.

 By George Milad and Don Gudeczauskas

-As the efforts continue towards meeting RoHS requirements and the elimination of lead by mid 2006 for some countries, finding the ideal surface finish is on most manufacturers’ minds.
-The surface finish has to be lead free and more important should be able to produce a reliable solder joint when assembled at high temperature with a lead free solder.
+As efforts continue towards meeting RoHS requirements and the elimination of lead, finding the ideal surface finish is on most manufacturers’ minds.
+The surface finish has to be lead free and able to produce a reliable solder joint when assembled at high temperature with a lead free solder.

-Presently there are a series of alternate surface finishes in use throughout the printed circuit industry.
+There are several surface finishes used by the printed circuit industry.
 Some finishes are widely used and others are used for very specific applications.

 Gold based Finishes:

-This article will present lead free (SAC 305 alloy) solder joint reliability data with the gold finishes namely ENIG, ENEPIG and DIG.
+This article presents lead free (SAC 305 alloy) solder joint reliability data with the gold finishes, namely ENIG, ENEPIG and DIG.
 SAC 305 is an alloy composed of Sn with 3.0% Ag and 0.5%Cu.
-SAC alloy has a melting point temperature of 218°C compared to Sn/Pb at 183°C.
+SAC alloy has a melting point of 218°C compared to Sn/Pb at 183°C.

 Solder balls of SAC alloy and Eutectic Sn/Pb were soldered to BGA pads finished with the different surfaces under investigation.
 The soldered coupons were then placed in an oven at 150°C from 0 to up to 1000 hours to simulate aging.
 At different time intervals samples were removed and subjected to ball pull testing.
 In addition SEM cross sections were also examined.